 - Working at the cutting edge of new technology you will be expected to grasp changes in technical innovation across multiple platforms.

 - Travel within a working week is common.
 Overnight absence from home may occasionally be required.
 Working for a larger agency may mean periods of international travel and will open up opportunities globally.

-- You will have the satisfaction of seeing what you and your team create in the marketplace e.g. on billboards or on television and other media.
+- You'll have the satisfaction of seeing what you and your team create in the marketplace e.g. on billboards or on television and other media.

 According to the IPA Agency Census, 80% of advertising agency staff are graduates but a degree is not essential.
 A postgraduate qualification has little effect on earning potential.

 While the traditional route for a creative director, namely a humanities degree and several years of hands-on experience, still holds true, graduates now come from a variety of creative backgrounds, management and technological roles.

 New job roles, such as content strategist, producer and app developer offer new routes to senior roles.
 Key technology skills are increasingly a fast-track route to the industry.

 Competition for roles remains fierce.

 As a creative director, you'll need to show: